Wellidontcare/noixle/README.md

 5. cd into build
 6. run make
 7. run the program with ./noixle

+## build on windows
+Generate buildfiles for visual studio with cmake

 ## usage
 * help | shows this message